Illness or misadventure

 Evidence of illness/misadventure

-If your child was affected, you should have submitted documentary evidence such as a medical certificate to cover the day of the test.
-The illness/misadventure form is not available after the due date, 29 March 2018.
+If your child is affected, you should obtain relevant documentary evidence such as a medical certificate and Independent evidence of illness form (if the student missed the test and if it is possible to visit a doctor) to cover the day of the test.
+Upload evidence to the online Illness/misadventure request form before the due date.

 Grounds for illness/misadventure requests

-To make a request for consideration of illness/misadventure:
+You can make a request for special consideration for illness/misadventure about:

 Assessment of illness/misadventure requests